ibm-cloud-docs/containers/storage-block-vpc.md

     `encrypted`
-    :   In the parameters, enter `true` to create a storage class that sets up encryption for your {{site.data.keyword.blockstorageshort}} volumes.
+    :   In the parameters, enter `true` to create a storage class that sets up encryption for your {{site.data.keyword.block_storage_is_short}} volumes.
 If you set this option to `true`, you must provide the root key CRN of your {{site.data.keyword.keymanagementserviceshort}} service instance that you want to use in `parameters.encryptionKey`.

     `encryptionKey`
     :   In the parameters, enter the root key CRN that you retrieved earlier.